UNICEF UK is proud to be the official charity partner of the Rugby League World Cup 2021.

 *Thanks to our partnership with the Rugby League World Cup 2021, every ticket purchased to the tournament generates a 50p donation towards our work for children.
 Fans are also given the option to make an additional donation, on purchasing a ticket.

 Rights Respecting Schools

-With Rugby League World Cup’s support, we’re working with young people and school communities in northern regions in England to learn and promote children’s rights, putting them into practice every day.
+With Rugby League World Cup’s support, we’re working with nearly 37,000 young people across 98 schools in the North East of England and Yorkshire to learn and promote children’s rights, putting them into practice every day.
 The programme is not just about what children do but also, importantly, what adults do.
-In Rights Respecting Schools, children’s rights are promoted and realised, adults and children work towards this goal together.
+In Rights Respecting Schools, children’s rights are promoted and realised, and adults and children work towards this goal together.

 We work with teachers and staff every step of the way on their journey to become Rights Respecting, providing training, resources, guidance and, when a school is ready, an assessment by one of our child rights professionals.

 What’s more, our bespoke resources help teachers to explore with children of all ages the big issues facing the world today, from the refugee crisis to climate change.

 In partnership with the Rugby League World Cup 2021, we are harnessing the power of together to make a transformative difference for children affected by violence in Brazil.
 Our partnership is focused on the city of Rio de Janeiro, where many children are exposed to especially high levels of violence.

 Together with the Rugby League World Cup 2021, our partnership supported improvements in Brazil’s existing child protection services throughout the pandemic and beyond —strengthening their capacity to prevent and respond to violence against children and women, and their ability to reach the children who are most vulnerable.